 You also may be eligible for federal and state grants to help meet your need.
 Top athletes may be awarded need-based grants to supplement Bentley grants.
-To learn more about grants at Bentley, please visit the Office of Financial Assistance's website.
+Please visit the Office of Financial Assistance website to learn more about grants at Bentley.

 A low-interest educational loan, the Federal Stafford Loan offers two options: